charlie-wong/coding-style/c/HeaderFile.rst

 - All header files should be self-contained (compile on their own) and end in ``.h``.
 - Non-header files meant for inclusion should end in ``.inc`` and be used sparingly.

-All header files should have :ref:`header guards <c_define_guard>` and include all other header files it needs.
+All header files should have :ref:`c_header_define_guard` and include all other header files it needs.
 Prefer placing the definition of **inline** functions in the same file as their declarations.
 The definitions of these functions must be included into every ``.c`` file that uses them.

-.. _c_define_guard:
+.. _c_header_define_guard:

 Header Guard
 -------------------------------------------------------------------------------